Music Theory & Composition

 Subjects Covered:

-- Precise intervals up to an octave
+• Intervals: Precise intervals up to an 8va

-- Relative keys
+• Relative and parallel keys

-- Primary triads in a key
+• Primary triads in major keys

-- Beginning composition exercises
+• Simple composition exercises

 Subjects Covered:

-- Forms in classical music
+• Forms in classical music:

 Form & Analysis II